Welcome to Round 2 of The Mango Lady Marathon. Check out Round 1 for a recap of the prior mango marathon showcase.

 Leading up to National Mango Day on July 22 my goal is to showcase lesser known mangoes, raise awareness and ingnite your interest to explore new flavors, colors, aromas, shapes, texture and sizes.

 Sending a shout out to my fellow mango lover, and former NFL Player Elvis Dummerville.
-Check out his personal thoughts (below) about mangoes, and enjoy his tidbits of inspiration for the seasons ahead.
+Check out my chat and chew interview with Elvis as he shares his personal thoughts (below) about mangoes, and enjoy tidbits of inspiration for the seasons ahead.

 Ok mango gang, lets do this!

 Cotton Candy Mango (Florida) –